 Under these regulations, foreign investment enterprises in China may pay dividends only out of their accumulated profits, if any, determined in accordance with PRC accounting standards and regulations.
 In addition, foreign investment enterprises in China are required to allocate at least 10% of their respective accumulated profits each year, if any, to fund certain reserve funds unless these reserves have reached 50% of the registered capital of the enterprises.
 These reserves are not distributable as cash dividends.
-Furthermore, effective from January 1, 2008, under the New CIT Law, the maximum tax rate for the withholding tax imposed on dividends payment from PRC foreign invested companies to their overseas investors that are not regarded as "resident" for tax purposes is 10%.
-The rate has been reduced to 5% under the implementing regulations for the New CIT Law issued by the State Council.
+Under the New CIT Law, effective January 1, 2008, the maximum tax rate for the withholding tax imposed on dividend payments from PRC foreign invested companies to their overseas investors that are not regarded as "resident" for tax purposes is 10%.
+The rate is reduced to 5% under tax treaties and arrangements between the PRC and certain other countries and administrative regions.